Coromandel Peninsula and the Bay of Plenty Feature

 Helicopters fly to the island from Tauranga and Rotorua; however, the least expensive way to see the island is by boat.
 As a bonus, you might see dolphins, seals, and even a whale en route.

 White Island Tours.
 Peter and Jenny Tait, the official guardians of White Island, operate White Island Tours.
-Upon arrival, you are issued a hard hat and gas mask (yes, it can be necessary because of the sulphur fumes) and taken for a walk around the volcano and through the remains of a sulphur mine.
-The cost is $185 and includes morning tea and lunch.
-It's 49 km (30 mi) off the coast of Whakatane.
-The boat trip is two hours each way (look for dolphins) and you spend two hours on the island.
+En route to the island you will be issued with a hard hat and gas mask (yes, these can be necessary because of the sulphur fumes) and taken for a walk around the volcano and through the remains of a sulphur mine.
+The cost is $199 and includes morning tea and lunch.
+The island is 49 km (30 mi) off the coast of Whakatane, the boat trip is about 80 minutes each way (look for dolphins) and you spend two hours on the island.
 Trips run daily, weather permitting and you'll leave Whakatane about 9:15 am (give or take a bit, depending on the tides).
-The main trip is not suitable for small children—check with the tour operators for their family-friendly tours. www.whiteisland.co.nz.
+Check in is at White Island Rendezvous - the tour office on The Strand.
+The main trip is not suitable for small children—check with the tour operators for their family-friendly tours.
+The island remains in a fluctuating state of volcanic alert, Peter and Jenny have been running tours for more than two decades and are experienced in dealing with varying activity levels.
+15 The Strand East, Whakatane.
+09/308-9588; 0800/733-529 Freephone in New Zealand. www.whiteisland.co.nz.

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US